tjamcas/React-Training/Course1-React-js-Essential-Training/Class-Notes-Sec4-5-6-React-js-Essential-Training.md

       export default App;
       ```
-    - The following snippet revises the example above by adding dependency arrays to two `useEffect` statements in order to track two separate state variables (`emmotion` and `secondary`) in the console log
+    - The following snippet revises the example above by 1. creating two state variables (`emmotion` and `secondary`), and 2. adding two `useEffect` statements - each with dependency arrays - in order to log/track the two state variables (`emotion` and `secondary`) in the console.
       ```
       function App() {
         const [emotion, setEmotion] = useState("happy");